RMSFF COVID-19 Relief

 Our overarching goal is to be flexible with published timelines and to be available to work with our grantees to modify objectives, if necessary, in your outcomes reports.
-In that spirit, see the links below for changes effective immediately.
+Please let us know how we can help.

-The Governor of MN has announced that businesses will slowly open up in the coming days.
-The Governor of FL announced partial reopening.
-Both Foundation offices in Minnesota & Florida continue to be open for the processing of grant payments, considered an essential service.
-Florida staff have returned to the office to do their work under certain guidelines and some Minnesota staff continue to work remotely and alternate office staffing responsibilities.
-Processing for grant payments as well as LOI and Application review will continue uninterrupted.
+Following CDC and MN and FL Departments of Health guidelines, both Foundation offices in Minnesota & Florida continue to be open for the processing of grant payments, considered an essential service.
+Florida staff have returned to the office to do their work under certain guidelines; Minnesota staff continue to alternate on-site and remote working arrangements as needed.
+Processing for grant payments as well as Letters of Intent and Application review will continue uninterrupted.

 Please bookmark and return to this landing page and watch your email for updates.
 Please also feel free to reach out to your program officer or any of us on staff with questions or concerns.

-We wish you all health, hope, and increased patience as we work through these times together.
+Hope seems to be on the horizon.
+In the meantime, we wish you all good health and patience as we work through these times together.